timothylidede/vendai-pos/QUICK-TEST.md

-# 🚀 Quick Release Test
+# 🚀 Quick Release Test - Windows Only

-To test your new release system:
+To test your new Windows-only release system:

 ## 1. Create a Test Release